 - Make sure thread you are using is free from knots.
 Cheap threads should be avoided especially for your best projects.
 Checkout the post about sewing machine threads.

-- Check pressure foot is the correct one
+- Check presser foot is the correct one

-- check presser foot pressure; make sure presser foot is securely attached
+- check presser foot presser; make sure presser foot is securely attached

 - Check if needle clamp screw is loose or not